dockstore/dockstore-documentation/docs/getting-started/getting-started-with-services.rst

 Services are containerized programs that are meant to be long running processes, usually web services or interactive applications, and that can be launched by a user into different environments.

-.. note:: Dockstore Services is currently in beta mode.
+.. note:: Dockstore Services is currently in preview mode.
 Also note that the screenshots below were taken on our staging site.

 Tutorial Goals
 --------------